Installing ONIE on a machine with a blank hard drive poses a few challenges. Traditional OS installation techniques are used to overcome this.

 scope of this document.
 However, the ONIE build system does generate

-images suitable for PXE booting.
+kernel and initramfs images suitable for PXE booting.

-Makefile target generates an ONIE initrd
+The recovery-initrd Makefile target generates an ONIE initrd that

 also contains an ONIE updater image.